JosephSilber/bouncer/readme.md

     This part is optional.
 If you don't want to use the facade, you can skip step 2.

-3) Add the bouncer's trait to your user model:
+3) Add Bouncer's trait to your user model:

     ```php
     use Silber\Bouncer\Database\HasRolesAndAbilities;